natgo/wt-wiki-scraper/wikitext-transpiled/fleet/RN%20Duca%20degli%20Abruzzi.md

 '''Cons:'''

 * The guns have a lower RoF than those of previous Italian light cruisers(but the total broadside remains comparable due to the increase in barrel count)
-* Deceivingly exposed frontal main magazines
+* Somewhat lackluster AA armament
 * No scout aircraft
 * Slower max speed compared to previous Italian light cruisers